Nové Strašecí: Sights

 The main landmark of Nové Strašecí is the Church of the Assumption of the Virgin Mary.
-It was built in the Gothic style in the mid-14th century and modified in Baroque and Neoclassical styles.
+It was built in the Gothic style in the mid-14th century and modified in the Baroque and Neoclassical styles.

 The town hall with a tower is of Renaissance origin.
 After the house was damaged by several fires, it was reconstructed to its present form in the 1830s.

-On the hill Mackova hora is an eponymous observation tower.
+On the hill Mackova hora is the eponymous observation tower.
 The tower is 36 m high and 98 stairs lead to the viewing platform at a height of 21 m.